-- DHCP Provides DHCP service, and make proNAS act as DHCP server.
+- SNMP The SNMP gives users independence from the proprietary network management schemes of some manufacturers and SNMP is supported by many WAN and LAN manufacturers enabling true LAN/ WAN management integration. - DHCP Provides DHCP service, and make proNAS act as DHCP server.
 Click the "Edit" button under Configuration and setup the DHCP options.
-Refer to Configuration Options in the succeeding pages. - Media Server Provides NAS DLNA multimedia File Server.
-Allow NAS to share files to Sony PlayStation3 and XBOX360.
+Refer to Configuration Options in the succeeding pages. - Media Server Provides NAS DLNA multimedia File Server; allows NAS to share files to Sony PlayStation3 and XBOX360.
 When a share folder is set as Media Server library, the share folder is accessible from a DLNA/media client. - Photo Provide easy to use Photo gallery service.
-This service requires WEB service enabled.

-Note that the WEB service will be automatically enabled when Photo service is enabled.

-Printer - Provide print server service.
+This service requires WEB service enabled. - Note that the WEB service will be automatically enabled when Photo service is enabled. - Printer Provide print server service.
 It allows a printer installed in the NAS to be shared by computers on the network.
 Supported model is HP Deskjet F4280 printer.
 Connect USB cable from printer to USB port of NAS.